 India is the land of festivals, each with its own significance.
 One of the most important festivals celebrated by Hindus and Jains is Akshaya Tritiya.
 This festival falls on the third bright day of the Hindu month Vaisakha (late April–early May according to the Gregorian calendar).

 Akshaya means ‘never diminishing’, and this day is celebrated to welcome prosperity and good luck into our lives.

 This festival, which is also known as Akha Teej, heralds the beginning of Treta Yug—the Golden Age.
 This day is marked by various events and legends, all with a common underlying message of prosperity.

 Descent of Ganges

 When his kingdom was suffering from the curse of his forefathers, King Bhagiratha of Kosala performed rigorous penance to seek the blessings of Lord Brahma.
-In return, the creator of the universe, Lord Brahma, asked his daughter, Ganga, to descent from the heaven.
+In return, the creator of the universe, Lord Brahma, asked his daughter, Ganga, to descend from the heavens.

 Ganga is now the largest and the holiest river in the country.

 This day is also celebrated as Parashurama Jayanthi, the birthday of Lord Parashurama.
 He is the sixth avatar of Lord Vishnu and was the first warrior saint.
 He is known for his battle axe, which was a gift from Lord Shiva when he was impressed by Parashurama’s penance.
 Lord Shiva also taught him various methods of warfare and other skills.

 It is believed that Ved Vyasa began the composition of the Mahabharata on Akshaya Tritiya.
 He then narrated the story to Lord Ganesha who penned the epic.